akrenner/NOAA-LCI/CTD-Recurring_Oceanographic_Survey-Manual.md

 ## Acknowledgments:
 This would not have worked out without the help of Jim Schloemer.
 I also like to thank Kim Schuster for paving the way and Kris Holderied for guiding the way.

+## Map of station locations

 ## Outlook
 Eventually, it would be desirable to implement this workflow on the workspace itself.
-This would require running SBEBatch.exe via ‘wine’ inside a docker container.
+This would require running SBEBatch.exe via 'wine' inside a docker container.
 Whether this setup would be of practical use remains to be seen.
 It would have the advantage that all my verbiage above is then obsolete and all processing could be done online.
-Whether that’s worth the trouble and a blessing or curse remains to be seen.
+Whether that's worth the trouble and a blessing or curse remains to be seen.
 There are also several open source projects to do the same calculations, which has the potential of providing performance benefits and the ability to check what is actually being calculated:
 * https://github.com/gunnarvoet/ctdproc
 * https://github.com/wmruef/sumpis
-While promising, I did not evaluate these two options further at this time.
-Especially ctdproc appears to be under active development – watch this space.